 "Refining Your Style Through Detail"

-When we take pride to look good, we feel great and that plays an important part in how we interact throughout our day, weather we are at work or leisure.
+When we take pride to look good, we feel great and that plays an important part in how we interact throughout our day, whether we are at work or leisure.
 The art of dressing well is all within the details, which is why Shaun Gordon specialises in ties because it has the power to transform the entire appearance with colour, pattern and texture.
 Giving the wearer a point of difference and confidence.

 Therefore, let’s refine your style through detail today.

 A spark came when Shaun was trying to buy a tie for a very important occasion.
 He could not find the right tie anywhere.
 So he decided to make his own.
 He deconstructed some of his vintage tie collections and drew upon his own style preferences to create a modern pattern, which he turned into a tie for himself.
-It took two-and-a-half years of perfecting the craftsmanship of ties before he was satisfied enough to wear them himself.
+It took two years of perfecting the craftsmanship of ties before he was satisfied enough to wear them himself.
 Friends took notice and wanted their own bespoke ties, too.

 Shaun launched his first range of ties in February 2013, which was inspired by, and is a tribute to, his late Grandfather, Alvin Gordon.
 Shaun thought: if Alvin was alive today, how would he revamp his wardrobe of well-worn suits and white shirts?